 The NFRC Program began in 2017, with a focus on targeting the monitoring of population dynamics of key iconic fish species that have high recreational and/or conservation values, in large rivers across Victoria.
 In the Thomson and Macalister rivers, the target species are Australian Bass and Australian Grayling.
-Surveys occur in March each year, at nine sites from the junction with the Latrobe River to Lake Glenmaggie on the Macalister River, and to Denison on the Thomson River.
-The surveys use boat electrofishing.
+Surveys occur every March, at nine sites from the junction with the Latrobe River to Lake Glenmaggie on the Macalister River, and to Denison on the Thomson River.
+The Denison site just downstream of Rainbow Creek junction was shifted to the Rainbow Creek just upstream of the Thomson River junction in 2021 due to access logistics.
+The original Denison site was fished in 2023.
+These surveys use boat electrofishing.
 The equipment and habitats surveyed are focused on these species, which are measured to determine population structures.
-Other fish species that are incidentally captured are recorded, but not measured to determine their population structures.
+Other fish species incidentally captured are recorded, but not measured to determine their population structures.

-Summary of key health indicators for target species in 2022
+Summary of key health indicators for target species in 2023

-Species Key H Key Health Indicators
+Species Key Health Indicators

 Recent recruitment Multiple size classes Mature fish present

 Australian Bass Yes Yes Yes

 Australian Grayling - - -